cnlohr/rawdrawandroid/README.md

 2. You will need to add a versionCode to your `AndroidManifest.xml`.
 In your `AndroidManifest.xml`, add `android:versionCode="integer"` to the tag where "integer" is a version number.
 3. In your `AndroidManifest.xml`, change `android:debuggable` to false.
 4. You may want to support multiple platforms natively.
 Add the following to your `Makefile`: `TARGETS:=makecapk/lib/arm64-v8a/lib$(APPNAME).so makecapk/lib/armeabi-v7a/lib$(APPNAME).so makecapk/lib/x86/lib$(APPNAME).so makecapk/lib/x86_64/lib$(APPNAME).so`
+5. You will need to specify target and Min SDK in your `AndroidManifest.xml`  See: `<uses-sdk android:minSdkVersion="22" android:targetSdkVersion="28" />`
+6. Those target / min versions must match your Makefile.
+Note that without a `minSdkVerson` google will wrongfully assume 1.
+This is dangerous.
+Be sure to test your app on a device with whichever minSdkVersion you've specified.
+7. You will need to disable the debuggable flag in your app.
+See `<application android:debuggable="false" ...>`

 Get a google play account.
 Details surrounding app creation are outside the scope of this readme.
 When getting ready to upload your APK.